OOPSpam/blog/_posts/2024-08-20-accessible-forms.md

 ![hCaptcha example](/blog/assets/posts/spam-signups/hcaptcha.png "hCaptcha example")

-Another problem with CAPTCHA solutions is that they require injecting javascript code into your website.
+Another problem with CAPTCHA solutions is that they require injecting JavaScript code into your website.
 This will have a negative impact on page load speed, as we have demonstrated in our performance analysis of [reCaptcha](https://www.oopspam.com/blog/recaptcha-performance-analyses) and [hCaptcha](https://www.oopspam.com/blog/hcaptcha-performance-analyses).

 One way to make your forms accessible while still having spam and fraud detection is to use server-side solutions like [OOPSpam](https://www.oopspam.com/).